jdoleary/Spellmasons/docs/QualityOfLife.md

 - fix being able to go negative mana if you queue a spell before the previous spell's mana is spent
 - A way to see your perks roll
     - Animated Perk List UI
-- Save files should be sorted by recency
 - fix: tutorial comes up at the same time it asks you to pick a new spell
-- Remove customizing magic color
 - end turn "spacebar" should flicker when you're out of mana too, not just stamina

 ## Content